 - How to RSVP

-- Coupon/voucher for a discount or free item when they return after the opening
+- Bonus: a coupon/voucher for a discount or free item when they return after the opening

 Menu and Pricing Structure for Your Soft Opening

-Deciding on what kind of menu to offer and what pricing structure will go along with it will be up to you, but in making the decision you should take into account your budgetary restrictions, your staff size and their level of confidence, and your predicted audience.
-Don’t be afraid of offering a limited menu; this is very common for soft openings and is often a smart move.
-You may want to defer to your cooking staff to decide which items should be on the limited menu.
-Try to choose a somewhat diverse set of offerings, such that your overall menu and tone is represented well.
-However, try not to choose items that will obviously take a longer than normal time to cook, or items which your cooking team thinks will be excessively complicated.
+Deciding what kind of menu to offer and what pricing structure will go along with it will be up to you.
+But, in making the decision, you should account for your budgetary restrictions, your staff size and their level of confidence, and your predicted audience.
+Don’t be afraid of offering a limited menu; this is common for soft openings and is often a smart move.
+You may want to refer to your cooking staff to decide which items should be on the limited menu.
+Try to choose a somewhat diverse set of offerings, such that your overall menu and tone are the focus.
+However, try not to pick items that will take longer than usual to cook or items that your kitchen team thinks will be excessively complicated.

 There are a few ways you can go with regards to the pricing structure of your soft opening menu:

 - Free: This is not an uncommon option, but it’s more advisable to go this direction with a smaller opening, likely one with family and friends.
-As a general note, with a free menu, you should limit the number of items each customer can get (i.e. one appetizer and one entree), and you should keep your alcoholic beverage offerings paid.
+As a general note, with a free menu, you can limit the number of items each customer can get (i.e., one appetizer and one entrée).
+Also, you can keep your alcoholic beverage offerings paid.

-- Discounted menu: you could sell each item on your menu at a discounted price, but it is likely a better option to charge full price upfront, and take a uniform percentage discount off of each guest’s final bill.
+- Discounted menu: You could sell each item on your menu at a discounted price, but it is likely a better option to charge full price upfront and take a uniform percentage discount off each guest’s final bill.
 This is a solid option for any guest number, and it will encourage guests to try many items as well, creating more avenues for valuable feedback.

-- Flat rate: You may consider charging every customer at your opening the exact same flat price, while still granting them a choice of what to order.
-Like a free menu, you may wish to limit the number of items allowed per customer, and you may wish to keep alcoholic beverages at their normal, per-drink price.
+- Flat rate: You may consider charging every customer at your opening the same flat price while still granting them a choice of what to order.
+Like the free menu, you may wish to limit the number of items allowed per customer, and you may wish to keep alcoholic beverages at their usual per-drink price.

 - Full price: This is a better option for a second soft opening, but even then should be considered carefully.
-The guests at your soft opening will be providing very valuable feedback to you, and may not be getting the absolute best service just yet.
-The best way to offset this is allowing them to pay less than full price for menu items.
+The guests at your soft opening will provide valuable feedback to you and may not be getting the absolute best service or experience just yet.
+The best way to offset this is by allowing them to pay less than the full price for menu items.

-You should also offer special promotions or coupons specifically for guests who came to your soft openings in order to encourage return visits.
-These can be anything from an X% discount off their next bill to a free drink.
-This can guarantee you a pool of customers for when your restaurant is officially open, and can provide a nice initial boost for your traffic and hype.
+Offer special promotions or coupons specifically for guests who came to your soft openings to encourage return visits.
+This can be anything from an X% discount off their next bill to a free drink.
+This can guarantee a respectable pool of customers for when your restaurant has officially opened and can provide a nice initial boost for your traffic and hype.

 Training Your Staff (And Yourself)

 Your staff should also be well-prepared for their specific role and know how to keep themselves as well as everyone else safe.
-Staff must be entirely familiar with the menu that is being served for the soft opening, and servers should be quite familiar with the ingredients and preparation details so that they can answer any questions from customers as well as possibly add a bit of finesse to their service.
+Staff must be entirely familiar with the menu served, the ingredients used, and the preparation details so that they can answer any questions from customers and possibly add a bit of finesse to their service.

-Whichever staff member(s) are entering orders into a POS system should make sure to familiarize themselves with the system well enough to be able to enter orders without having to think too much about it when customers are inside.
+Whichever staff member(s) are entering orders into a POS system should make sure to familiarize themselves with the system well enough to enter orders without having to think too much about it when customers are inside.

-As the owner, you should prepare yourself to interact with every single guest that comes in at least once, as this will leave a very good impression on them, and they will be more likely to return.
+As the owner, try to interact with some of your guests too, as that will leave a good impression on them, and they will be more likely to return.
 This also allows you to pick up some quick, moment-to-moment feedback, which can be extremely useful as guests may forget smaller details when filling out feedback forms after finishing their meals.
 You’ll also want to be the “jack-of-all-trades” for your staff, able to help servers and other staff members when they aren’t sure what to do.
-This means you should be an expert on your menu, your POS system, as well as any restaurant policies you’ve decided upon.
-You are not only going to be the face of your restaurant for your guests but also the point of contact and a comforting presence for your staff members as well.
-It sounds like a lot of pressure, but it’s also very exciting!
+This means you should be an expert on your menu, your POS system, as well as any restaurant policies you’ve decided on.

 Make the Rounds

-As the owner, you’re going to want to be running around quite a bit.
-Check in with your customers at least once each; maybe take over as host for a while to be their first point of interaction.
+As the owner, you’re going to want to check in with your customers as much as possible; maybe take over as host for a while to be their first point of interaction.
 Make sure you are also checking in with all of your staff to make sure things are going well for them, and make sure to lend a helping hand to anyone who needs it.

 You should be ready to wear many hats, and generally be very present around as much of the restaurant as you can.
 This will make your customers feel welcome and your staff feel more at ease.
 Most importantly, make sure to maintain as friendly and welcoming a tone as possible, and simply enjoy the night.
 This is your debut and you should show people your pride and excitement!